 Once the application file is complete, it will be referred to the department to be reviewed by the admission committee for an admission decision.
 Applicants are recommended to check the status of their application and the "tasks to complete" list frequently in the online application portal to ensure that the file is completed and referred to the department in a timely manner.
-All the inquiries about the application process (required and accepted official documents etc.) should be directed to the admission office since the application-related documents are received and evaluated by the admission office.
+All the inquiries about the application process (required and accepted official documents etc.) should be directed to the Graduate Admissions Office since the application-related documents are received and evaluated by the Graduate Admissions Office.
 Please include your Panther ID number (PID) in all your communications.
-A list of the application requirements and deadlines are given in the "Graduate_Student_Checklist.pdf" file in the following link: https://gradschool.fiu.edu/documents/Graduate_Student_Checklist.pdf conditions for admission and being admitted may not qualify candidates for financial support.
+A list of the application requirements and deadlines are given in the "Graduate\Student\Checklist.pdf" file in the following link: https://gradschool.fiu.edu/documents/Graduate\Student\Checklist.pdf